 This is all well and good, obviously, but every smart display offers slightly different specialties - and some are naturally better than others.
 That's why we're here to give you a snapshot view of the very best on offer in 2019.
 And, to be clear, we're including all smart speakers with screens in this list, not just those from the Google Smart Displays family.

-The only smart display from Amazon that matters (sorry, Echo Spot) - and the only one with Alexa built-in, besides the Lenovo Smart Tab - has now been given a serious upgrade over the original generation.
+Amazon's flagship smart display - and the one that started it all - has been given a serious upgrade over the original generation.
 Gone is the boxy, plastic design, and in its place comes a refined Show with a fabric exterior and improved smart home powers.

 Like the Echo Plus, the Show is now able to act as a smart home controller, with the built-in Zigbee chip letting it connect to other devices (such as lights, plugs and cameras) aligned with the wireless protocol - all without the need to plug in yet another hub.